-Subject Level A mean man of autoinst an aritis CDD, designed by Subject Londow • • A programme of subject-specific CPD, designed by Subject Leaders professional and pulling upon the expertise of the team. development CPD Pathways • Staff can opt into a range of pathways which aim to provide access to a range of knowledge and experience of potential future roles: • Early Career Pathway Aspirant Subject Leaders Pathway (Appendix 1) Aspirant Student Care Pathway (Appendix 2) Expert Teaching Pathway (Appendix 3) Expert Middle Leaders Pathway (Appendix 4) Aspirant Senior Leaders Pathway (Appendix 5) External CPD ٠ A range of external accredited courses to further develop all staff e.g. NPQLTD, NPQLT, NPQLBC and Masters.
-Operation Programme • A series of compulsory sessions that expose all staff to their legal obligations e.g. Annual safeguarding update, Prevent training etc Deliberate Instruction ٠ These sessions focus upon the whole school teaching and learning Briefings priorities for this academic year • This information will be disseminated to staff via: Whole-school staff briefings Wider reading and resources found on BlueSky Podcasts for wider engagement
+Subject Level professional development A programme of subject-specific CPD, designed by Subject Leaders and pulling upon the expertise of the team.
+CPD Pathways Staff can opt into a range of pathways which aim to provide access to a range of knowledge and experience of potential future roles: Early Career Pathway Aspirant Subject Leaders Pathway (Appendix 1) Aspirant Student Care Pathway (Appendix 2) Expert Teaching Pathway (Appendix 3) Expert Middle Leaders Pathway (Appendix 4) Aspirant Senior Leaders Pathway (Appendix 5) External CPD A range of external accredited courses to further develop all staff e.g. NPQLTD, NPQLT, NPQLBC and Masters.
+Operation Programme A series of compulsory sessions that expose all staff to their legal obligations e.g. Annual safeguarding update, Prevent training etc Deliberate Instruction Briefings These sessions focus upon the whole school teaching and learning priorities for this academic year This information will be disseminated to staff via: